When you contribute to a 401k or 403b retirement plan, you can choose whether they’re pre-tax contributions or after-tax contributions.

 You can start taking qualified distributions from your retirement account when you reach the age of 59½.
 Withdrawals from a Roth account after you reach 59½ years old are excluded from your gross income and aren’t subject to taxes.

 Withdrawals from Roth deferred contributions are tax-free.
 No matter how much your retirement account has grown, you’ll owe nothing in taxes.
-The entire nest egg is yours.

 Penalties for early distributions